 - 1 teaspoon vanilla extract

-In a bowl with a hand mixer on medium speed, beat butter and sugar until creamy, about 5 minutes.
+- Make the dough: In a bowl with a hand mixer, beat butter and sugar until creamy, about 5 minutes.
 Add one egg, beat until incorporated, then the other, and repeat.
 Add vanilla and beat.
-Sifted together the flour with the baking powder and add.
-Beat until it begins to form a dough, finished working with your hand, it should be a soft dough.
+Sift together the flour with the baking powder and add.
+Beat until it begins to form a dough.
+Finished working with your hand, it should be a soft dough.

-Bake for 50 minutes to 1 hour, or until a stick goes through everything with ease and comes out clean.
+- Bake for 50 minutes to 1 hour, or until a stick goes through everything easily and comes out clean.